 What are the little white fuzzy balls in my plant's soil?
 Eggs?
 Bugs?
 Mould?
-Fungus?
 Help!

 First things first.
 Don't panic.
 Those white fuzzy balls that look like insect eggs, tiny cotton balls or white fuzz over the top of your soil, are most likely harmless to your plants, and not a sign of an imminent bug infestation (the fuzz or 'hairs' around the spheres is a good sign it's fungi not eggs).
 Not to be confused with Perlite of course (which looks like small, round, white balls, but won't be fuzzy).

-Let's take a look at what they are, where they come from, what they do, and what to do about it when you find mould, fungus or mushrooms in your indoor plants...
+Let's take a look at what those fuzzy white balls are, where they come from, what they do, and what to do about it when you find mould, fungus or mushrooms in your indoor plants...

 Is saprophytic fungi toxic or harmful?